 Thus, curation is no longer just about algorithms but also injecting human behavior in pre-programmed codes.
-It pushes content to the frontline according to user predilection, need, or even usage history.
+It pushes content to the front line according to user predilection, needs, or even usage history.

 Moreover, the nascent curation technology will still undergo several evolutions and alterations in the future.
 However, its success always boils down to the balance between human curation and machine algorithms.
 Hence, there will always be pitfalls and dangers.

 As suggested by search engine marketing expert Benedict Evans, curation could end up as a bad thing for consumers and brand themselves the moment curators fail to utilize the methodology properly.

 “This is not a problem of search or availability, but a problem of too much availability.
 Of course, the internet magnifies this a thousand-fold.
 Paradoxically, the internet makes it possible to get anything you’ve ever heard of but also makes it definitively impossible to have heard of everything.
 It allows anyone to be heard, but how do people hear of you?” he said.

 And surely, curation, if used well according to its purpose, could go beyond just sending people information.
 Sooner or later, it can become a powerful tool in future internet technology such as the internet of things.